 100g butter , melted

 2 tablespoons demerara sugar

-- Tear the bread into a large mixing bowl and add the cinnamon and mixed spice.
+- Tear the bread into a large mixing bowl and add the cocoa.
 Pour in the milk, then stir or scrunch through your fingers to mix everything well and completely break up the bread.
-Add eggs and brown sugar.
+Add eggs and sugar.
 Stir well, then set aside for 15 minutes to soak.